Mature Masculine

 What True Objectivity Feels Like

-Humble: You know your perception is limited.
+Humble: We know our perception is limited.

-Grounded: Attention is careful, not based on assumption.
+Grounded: Attention rests on observation, not assumption.

 Cultivating Objectivity

-Know Your Filters
+Know Our Filters

-Understand what shapes your perception:
+Understand what shapes our perception:

-• What are your default assumptions?
+• What are our default assumptions?

 Seek Disconfirming Evidence

-Actively look for what challenges your view:
+Actively look for what challenges our view:

-• What would prove me wrong?
+• What would prove us wrong?

 • Who sees this differently, and what might they be right about?